 Wat was born in Ogden, Utah on December 21, 1923, the oldest child of Fusaichi Misaka and Tatsuyo Murakami Misaka.
 He was preceded in death by his parents, his sister, Sachiye, his brothers, Tatsumi and Osamu Misaka, and his wife, Katie Inoway Misaka.
 He is survived by his children Nancy (Cary) Umemura and Hank Misaka, and grandchildren Kennah Misaka, Erin Misaka, and Joel Umemura.

+Wat was raised in Ogden, Utah.
 His family lived and owned a barber shop along 25th Street.
 He often told stories of the wonderful Japanese food his mother made, preparing and pickling vegetables in a shed in the back.
 He spent his teenage years working on his cousin’s farm in Ogden, where he learned the value and meaning of hard work.
 He often referred to himself as “just a country boy.”
 Wat attended Ogden High School, Weber State College, and the University of Utah.
 He played on the University of Utah 1944 NCAA and 1947 NIT basketball championship teams.
-He was drafted into the Army Military Intelligence Service (MIS) in 1944 and was stationed with the 5th Air Force in Hiroshima, Japan in 1945-46.
+He was drafted into the Army Military Intelligence Service (MIS) in 1944 and was stationed with the 5th Air Force in Hiroshima, Japan in 1945-46 interviewing survivors of the atomic bombing.
 He was drafted by the New York Knickerbockers in 1947 and played for a short time before returning to Utah to complete his Mechanical Engineering degree.

 He is featured in the 2009 documentary, “Transcending: the Wat Misaka Story,” by Bruce Alan Johnson and Christine Toy Johnson.